defano/wyldcard/README.md

 Each card is comprised of two layers of graphics and user interface elements: a _background layer_ and a foreground layer (also called the _card layer_).
 Each card has its own unique foreground, but its background can be shared between cards.
 A background can contain graphics, buttons, text fields and scripts that are common to multiple cards in a stack.
 A stack can have multiple backgrounds, and cards sharing a given background do not have to be contiguous.

+Cards in the stack can be referred to by their name, their position in the stack, or their relative position in their background.

 ### Navigating between cards

 Navigate between cards in the stack using commands in the "Go" menu ("First", "Next", "Prev" and "Last") or use the HyperTalk `go` command:

 ```
 go to card "MyCard"   -- navigates to first card named "MyCard"
-go to card 13         -- no effect if there are fewer than 13 cards
+go to card 13
 go next card
 go to the third card
 go to card id 7